 Also, because of the allusions to the Temple [in Hebrews] 9:6-9, the book most likely pre-dates 70 AD.

-- 1 Clem 41 contains the same allusions, which means the sacrificial system was in some sense still intact, which either places the date before 70 AD (which is possible) or immediately afterwards, referring to a now unknown continuance of sacrifices in the ruins of the temple complex.
-Unlike what Josephus says, there is evidence that some people still lived in Jerusalem, though much of the old city was destroyed in 70 AD.
+- 1 Clem 41 the same allusions exists, which means the sacrificial system was in some sense still intact, which either places the date before 70 AD (which is possible) or immediately afterwards, referring to a now unknown continuance of sacrifices in the ruins of the temple complex.
+Unlike what Josephus says, there is evidence that some people still lived in Jerusalem area at that time, though much of the old city was destroyed in 70 AD.

 Because of the above, I think that a date of 94-96 AD for Clement is the most likely and most plausible date.

 - Having countered the interpretations of your evidence with, what I think is, better interpretations, I must respectfully disagree.
 A date in the 70s AD is much more consistent with there being a church with a plurality of Elders in which both first and second generation elders still rule.
 A church in the 90s would easily have third, fourth, and even fifth generation Elders by then.